zscr/RaDeCC_Reader/Instructions.md

 ## Output from radecc_main.py

 #While the program runs there will be some output to the terminal (or console).
-The program will notify the user via the terminal in the following events:
+The program will notify the user via the terminal in the following events

 	- If a directory that the program is trying to create already exists, the program will not overwrite the existing directory and notify the user via the terminal
 	- After the files have been copied from the source directory(source_dir) to the newly constructed original directory (original_dir), the program will report the number of files not copied (should be 0)